Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 Yes.
 Dogs often pant during excitement, anticipation, and positive emotional arousal.

 It happens because the sympathetic nervous system activates during strong emotions, both positive and negative.
-When your dog sees you after work, plays fetch, or meets a favorite person, adrenaline rises.
+When your dog sees you after work, plays fetch, or meets a favourite person, adrenaline rises.
 Breathing speeds up.
 Panting follows.

 Signs It’s Likely Happy Panting